Pat Brown: Capital punishment

 During both terms in office, Brown commuted 23 death sentences, signing the first commutation on his second day in office.
 One of his more notable commutations was the death sentence of Erwin "Machine-Gun" Walker, whose execution in the gas chamber for first-degree murder had been postponed because of an attempted suicide some hours before it was scheduled to take place.
 After Walker recovered, his execution was postponed while he was being restored to mental competency.
 After Walker was declared sane in 1961, Brown commuted Walker's death sentence to life without the possibility of parole.
-Walker was later paroled after the California Supreme Court held that Governor Brown could not legally deny a prisoner the right to parole in a death-sentence commutation.
+Walker was later paroled after the California Supreme Court held that the governor could not legally deny a prisoner the right to parole in a death-sentence commutation.
 Another prisoner whose death sentence was commuted by Brown committed at least one murder after being paroled.

-While governor, Brown's attitude toward the death penalty was often ambivalent, if not arbitrary.
+While governor, Brown's attitude toward capital punishment was often ambivalent, if not arbitrary.
 An ardent supporter of gun control, he was more inclined to let convicts go to the gas chamber if they had killed with guns than with other weapons.
-He later admitted that he had denied clemency in one death penalty case principally because the legislator who represented the district in which the murder occurred held a swing vote on farmworker legislation supported by Brown, and had told Brown that his district "would go up in smoke" if the governor commuted the man's sentence.
+He later admitted that he denied clemency in one capital case principally since the legislator who represented the district in which the murder occurred held a swing vote on farmworker legislation supported by Brown, and had told Brown that his district "would go up in smoke" if the governor commuted the man's sentence.

-In contrast, Governor Brown approved 36 executions, including the highly controversial cases of Caryl Chessman in 1960 and Elizabeth Duncan; she was the last female put to death before a national moratorium was instituted.
-Though he had supported the death penalty while serving as district attorney, as attorney general, and when first elected governor, he later became an opponent of it.
+In contrast, Governor Brown approved 36 executions, including the highly controversial cases of Caryl Chessman in 1960 and Elizabeth Duncan in 1962; she was the last female put to death before a national moratorium was instituted.
+Though he had supported capital punishment while serving as district attorney, as attorney general, and when first elected governor, he later became an opponent of it.

-During the Chessman case, Brown proposed that the death penalty be abolished, but the proposal failed.
-His Republican successor, Ronald Reagan, was a firm death penalty supporter and oversaw the last execution in California in 1967, prior to the US Supreme Court ruling that it was unconstitutional in Furman v.
+During the Chessman case, Brown proposed that capital punishment be abolished, but the proposal failed.
+His Republican successor, Ronald Reagan, was a firm supporter of capital punishment and oversaw, in 1967, the last execution in California prior to the U.S. Supreme Court ruling that it was unconstitutional in Furman v.
 Georgia (1972).